ThorstenBrach/SRCI/README.md

 # SRCI
 Standard Robot Command Interface

-This is an open client implementation of the SRCI interface for Codesys / TwinCat based on SRCI specification V1.3 (March 2023).
+This is an open PLC client implementation of the SRCI interface for IEC61131 based on SRCI specification V1.3 (March 2023).

 More information about SRCI : https://www.profibus.com/technologies/robotics-srci

+# Status
+The development is still in a very early stage and the implementation is not yet complete and also not yet tested against an SRCI interpreter (Robot)

+# Softare delivery:
+The software is delived as a not compiled library (visible source code) usable for Codesys and TwinCat.
+And in addition also availabel as PLCopen XML, which can be imported in different PLC IDE.

+# Disclaimer and Delimitation

+I declare that the software I developed is based on the SRCI technology of "PROFIBUS and PROFINET International" (PI), but it is not an official publication of PI.
+It is a private project that is created and maintained exclusively by me.

+The use of PI technology only serves to ensure the interoperability and functionality of the SRCI interface.
+There is no connection or partnership between this project and the PI organization.

+This project is provided without any guarantee and can be used for private and commercial purposes.
+Any commercial use is at the user’s own risk and responsibility.